divakaivan/lolesports-voice-analytics/README.md

 ## **Problem Statement**

-In League of Legends esports (LoLEsports), communicatio audio is private - kept by teams and Riot Games, limiting analysis to structured data like in-game stats.
+In League of Legends esports (LoLEsports), communication audio is private - kept by teams and Riot Games, limiting analysis to structured data like in-game stats.
 This was up until recently when a newly formed team started sharing all their practice data to the public.
 AI-driven speech analysis can now extract insights from unstructured audio, helping teams assess shot-calling, efficiency, and strategy.

 ## **Opportunity**